-In addition to this, our Curriculum Innovation Programme offers our students the chance to take optional modules outside their core disciplines.
+In addition to this, our Curriculum Innovation Programme offers our students the chance to take optional modules outside their core disciplines, during the third year of their studies.
 This allows you to personalise your education, to develop new skills and knowledge for your future.